-There are two existing water rights on the lower San Bernard River that are located within the Brazos-Colorado Coastal Basin.
-The portion of the water rights that is contracted to industrial users in Region H is estimated to total 12,019 acre-feet per year.
-This supply is fully reliable during the drought of record.
+The 2006 Region H Water Plan identified two existing water rights on the lower San Bernard River, located within the Brazos-Colorado Coastal Basin, that supply water to industrial users in Region H. The portion of the water rights that is contracted to industrial users in Region H is estimated to total 12,019 acre-feet per year.
+This contracted supply is fully reliable during the drought of record.
 There are no permitted interruptible supplies in this basin.
-As shown in Table 8 below, the contracted supplies form the San Bernard Run-of-River are used to meet industrial demands in the Brazos-Colorado Coastal Basin.
+As shown in Table 8 below, the contracted supplies from the San Bernard Run-of-River are used to meet industrial demands in the Brazos-Colorado Coastal Basin.
 There are no irrigation water rights in the Brazos-Colorado Basin that could trade firm supplies for interruptible supplies.